nightsea-eu/atheneia/instruments/perspective-playground/README.md

-# Open Quantum Data Hub for Research & Teaching

-**A commons-oriented platform for quantum datasets and educational reuse**
-This project provides an open-source data portal and interface to access, annotate, and reuse quantum computing datasets for research, reproducibility, and teaching purposes.
+# Perspective Playground: Diverse Viewpoint Reasoning Enabler

+An open, cognitive-support tool for mapping diverse reasoning on complex topics This project delivers an open-source web application that helps **researchers**, knowledge workers, and **critical thinkers explore**, compare, and annotate multiple viewpoints on the same scenario.
+It supports better insight, clearer framing, and cognitive diversity in complex reasoning tasks.

 ---

 ## 🔍 About the Project

-**Open Quantum Data Hub** is designed to foster openness and collaboration in quantum research by enabling:

-- Dataset sharing and discovery
-- Lightweight metadata curation
-- Educational annotations and teaching-ready exports

-It enables reproducibility, cross-institutional reuse, and a more accessible entry point for learners and educators.
+**Perspective Playground** is part of the **Atheneia Platform**, designed to **make reasoning diversity visible**.
+It enables:

+- Structured mapping of **different interpretations** of a shared context
+- Lightweight, local-first extraction of arguments and reasoning links
+- Visual, interactive exploration of **plural framings**, without forcing consensus
+- Exports for reporting, research, or teaching reuse

+It builds **cognitive resilience** by showing how different domains perceive and reason about the same situation in **structurally divergent ways**.

 ---

 ## 🎯 Key Features

-- Quantum dataset registry (public or user-added)
-- Tagging and annotation system for educational value
+- Import texts (reports, papers, articles)
+- Detect and visualise multiple viewpoints and reasoning chains
+- Graph-based interactive playground for annotations and edits
-- Export in teaching formats (CSV, JSON, QASM)
+- Export reasoning maps (JSON/PDF) for collaboration or teaching
-- API access for reproducibility workflows
-- Search by topic, gate type, algorithm, or author
+- **Local-first**, offline-friendly, open-source (Apache 2.0 patching license)

 ---